-- Have a light snack about a few hours before bed, but avoid spicy foods or large meals which can cause heartburn.
+- Have a light snack a few hours before bed, but avoid spicy foods or large meals which can cause heartburn.

 - Check ingredients on cold medicines to see if they contain caffeine or other stimulants.

-Keep in mind that nicotine and alcohol contribute to sleeplessness.
+Nicotine and alcohol contribute to sleeplessness.
 Avoid excessive alcohol within 6 hours of bedtime and smoking within 2 hours of bedtime.
 If do you smoke, talk to your doctor about how to successfully quit.
 Smokers have more disrupted sleep than nonsmokers.